 Renting is a new buying

 The homeownership rate is on the sharp decline for the past ten years.
 There are various reasons for that.
 One of them is the massive unemployment and underemployment of college graduates.
 53% of recent college graduates are underemployed.
-They have to work jobs that do not require a bachelor degree.Only 27 percent of college grads have a job related to their major.
+They have to work jobs that do not require a bachelor’s degree.Only 27 percent of college grads have a job related to their major.

 College graduates often find themselves with huge college loans they are struggling to repay.
 68% of students graduated with a significant student loan.
 The average debt is around$30,100.Those who manage to get a job, often find themselves in temp jobs or working as contractors, without health insurance or any social guarantees.
-These kind of jobs are unstable and does not encourage settling down.
-Millennials are highly mobile workforce moving between cities and states.
+These kinds of jobs are unstable and do not encourage settling down.
+Millennials are a highly mobile workforce moving between cities and states.
 As a result, most of them prefer to rent a place instead of buying one.

 Internet Real Estate

 A generational shift is not the only thing that drives changes in the housing market.
 Internet real estate platforms and applications profoundly change how the average customer choose their future home.
 According to the joint study of The National Association of Realtors and Google, 90% of homebuyers and renters search for property online.
-Generation of millennials is the main engine behind this tectonic shift.31% of home shoppers who take action on a real estate site are aged 25-34.
+The generation of millennials is the main engine behind this shift.31% of home shoppers who take action on a real estate site are aged 25-34.
 Other age groups mainly use online platforms to aid their research, but stay with traditional realtors.
 Various listing services, like Craigslists, allow customers to obtain general information about the property, contact various agencies and decide which company to purchase from.
 Companies like Trulia and Zillow, take a more comprehensive approach.
-They provide information on specific communities, median resale prices, crime rates etc. It is not just advertising, it is letting customers make a knowledgeable decision.
+They provide information on specific communities, median resale prices, crime rates, etc. It is not just advertising, it is letting customers make a knowledgeable decision.
 First-time buyers increasingly turn digitalto inform their research.

-With the rapid expansion of the digital real estate, the traditional brokers and agents are compromised.
+With the rapid expansion of digital real estate, traditional brokers and agents are compromised.
 First-hand experience and empirical knowledge of agents can no longer compete with extensive databases and search engines of the online real estate platforms.
-Similarly to a revolution of HomeAway and Airbnb in the vacation rentals, real estate platforms foster a direct relationship between the buyer and seller.
+Similarly to a revolution of HomeAway and Airbnb in vacation rentals, real estate platforms foster a direct relationship between the buyer and seller.
 There is no need for a middleman.